avast/jfrog-verisign/README.md

 2. Copy `verisign.groovy` (located in `/src/main/groovy`) into JFrog's `var/etc/artifactory/plugins`  directory
 3. Copy `verisign.yaml` (located in `/etc/verisign.yaml`) into JFrog's `var/etc/artifactory/plugins`  directory
 4. Define keystore file (for the JAR verification) and public PGP keys (for RPM verification, eg. use command `sudo rpm --import re.rpm.gpg.public`) on the JFrog's machines
-   Make sure the keystore file is accessible for JFrog system user (put it into eg. user home).
+   Make sure the keystore file is accessible for JFrog system user (put it into its eg. user home).
 5. Update `verisign.yaml` according to your needs
 6. Update `logback.xml` configuration (located at JFrog's `/var/etc/artifactory/logback.xml`) with custom log levels
    ```xml